Betalgo.OpenAI is a C# library that allows us to use OpenAI services, such as ChatGPT or Dall-E, from a .NET application.

 }

-Although I personally do not advise you to do it, because there are offline ways to run Whisper (for free).
-We will see them in an upcoming article.
+Although I personally don’t recommend doing it, because there are offline ways to run Whisper (for free).
+We’ll see them in a future article.

 Conclusion

 It is compatible with .NET Standard 2.0 and .NET 6 or higher.
-Therefore, it is cross-platform, and we can use it on Windows, Linux, Android, and MacOs.
-You have no idea how well it works on a Raspberry PI 😉.
+So it is cross-platform, and we can use it on Windows, Linux, Android, and MacOs.
+You wouldn’t believe how well it works on a Raspberry PI 😉.

-Betalgo.OpenAI is Open Source and all the code and documentation are available in the project repository at https://github.com/betalgo/openai
+Betalgo.OpenAI is Open Source and all the code and documentation is available in the project repository at https://github.com/betalgo/openai